-Dental care is important at any age, but you may be surprised to learn that Medicare doesn’t cover most dental care for those eligible.
-Even some Medicare Advantage Plans can leave expensive gaps in coverage.
-A standalone dental insurance plan can help reduce overall costs — here’s how you can choose the best dental insurance for seniors.
+Dental care is important at every age.
+So you may be surprised to learn that Medicare dental plans doesn’t cover most dental care for those eligible.

-- Best Overall for Seniors: Delta Dental (AARP)
+- Best Overall for Seniors: Smart Health Dental

 - Best Customer Service: Ameritas